kloudtek/anypoint-tools/README.md

 Anypoint-tools was created to solve those issues by allowing to fully automate API management tasks.

-with anypoint tools you can just add a descriptor file to your API project, and when you deploy the application it will automatically perform all API management setup.
+with anypoint tools you can just add a descriptor file ( src/main/resources/anypoint.json) to your API project, and when you deploy the application it will automatically perform all API management setup.

 For example with this JSON, it would automatically create the API and a corresponding client application, apply a header injection policy and request access to the api "otherapi".
-The client id and secret will be injected in a property or yaml file or your choosing, as well as the api id.
+The client id and secret will be injected in a property your choosing (src/main/resources/apiconfig.properties by default), as well as the api id.

 ```json